adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 ## Summary

-Regulard CSS doesn't provide some of the features that CSS preprocessors provide.
-However, for me and many others, the disadvantages seriously outweight the advantages.
-And, as *debugging is twice as hard as programming*, it's our duty to ensure this is as easy as possible.
+Even though CSS doesn't provide some of the features of CSS preprocessors, for me and many others, the disadvantages *seriously* outweigh the advantages.
+As I said previously, *debugging is twice as hard as programming*, and it's our duty to ensure this is as easy as possible.
 Keep things simple.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>